2022 North Macedonia protests: US and EU views and reactions

-On July 31, the EU Ambassador in Skopje, David Geer, has warned that if the country does not change its constitution, the negotiation process will stop.
+On 31 July, the EU Ambassador in Skopje, David Geer, warned that if the country does not change its constitution, the negotiation process will stop.

 Albanian reactions

-On July 14, the Albanian Prime Minister Edi Rama announced that he would demand that Albania be separated in its European path from the Macedonian-Bulgarian dispute, if the French proposal doesn't receive a "positive answer" in Skopje.
+On 14 July, the Albanian Prime Minister Edi Rama announced that he would demand that Albania be separated in its European path from the Macedonian-Bulgarian dispute, if the French proposal does not receive a "positive answer" in Skopje.